Cannabis has allowed my mind and body to work together. Now I am in control, and recovering from PTSD.

 From RxLeaf: Medicinal Cannabis Science For PTSD and More

 Donna’s story is an unfortunately common one among chronic pain patients.
-They not only experiencing frustrating physical challenges from the pain but mental ones as well.
+They not only experience frustrating physical challenges from the pain but mental ones as well.
 Mental Health America states that chronic pain often comes hand in hand with mental health issues like depression and anxiety.
 Those with chronic pain are four times more likely to experience anxiety and depression than those without.

 From physical health to mental health, here is a brief look at why cannabis may be so effective for the treatment of chronic pain.